Overview of Computer Forensics

-IACIS – IACIS® is an international volunteer non-profit corporation composed of law enforcement professionals dedicated to education in the field of forensic computer science.
-IACIS members represent Federal, State, Local and International Law Enforcement professionals.
+IACIS – IACIS® is an international volunteer non-profit corporation composed of law enforcement professionals dedicated to education in forensic computer science.
+IACIS members represent Federal, State, Local, and International Law Enforcement professionals.
 Regular IACIS members have been trained in the forensic science of seizing and processing computer systems.

 IEEE Computer Society – With nearly 100,000 members, the IEEE Computer Society is the world’s leading organization of computer professionals.
 Founded in 1946, it is the largest of the 37 societies of the Institute of Electrical and Electronics Engineers (IEEE).
-The organization is dedicated to advancing the theory, practice, and application of computer and information processing technology.
+The organization is dedicated to advancing computer and information processing technology’s theory, practice, and application.

 National White Collar Crime Center – The National White Collar Crime Center is focused on providing nationwide support for agencies involved in the prevention, investigation, and prosecution of economic and high-tech crimes.
-In addition, the center supports and partners with other appropriate entities to address homeland security initiatives, as they relate to economic and high-tech crimes.
+In addition, the center supports and partners with other appropriate entities to address homeland security initiatives related to economic and high-tech crimes.